Ukraine: Zelenskyy puts Ukrainian war dead at over 45,000 – DW – 02/05/2025

 What else did Zelenskyy say?

-With the situation on the frontlines largely at a stalemate as the third anniversary of the start of the full-scale war approaches, Zelenskyy has said he would be willing to hold direct talks with Russian President Russian invasion to end the conflict.
+With the situation on the frontlines largely at a stalemate as the third anniversary of the start of the full-scale war approaches, Zelenskyy has said he would be willing to hold direct talks with Russian President Russian Vladimir Putin to end the conflict.

 "If that is the only set-up in which we can bring peace to the citizens of Ukraine and not lose people, definitely we will go for this set-up," he told British media personality Piers Morgan in an interview broadcast on YouTube on Tuesday.